-Marks

-5 A. Introduction

-Describe purpose of paper, health issue, related concept, application, and relevance to nursing.
+Marks Α. 5 Introduction Describe purpose of paper, health issue, related concept, application, and relevance to nursing.
 Your perspective or hypothesis must be included.

-15 B. Exploration of the Nursing Issue

-Present the health issue using related research studies and relevant literature.
+15 В. Exploration of the Health Issue Present the health issue using related research studies and relevant literature.
 Discuss research findings, perspectives, points of view, and issues arising from your review that support or refute your position statements.
 Develop the relationship between the issue and your concept.

-15 C. Exploration of the Concept

-Discuss and analyze the concept to include definitions, characteristics, and perspective or points of view.
+15 C. Exploration of the Concept Discuss and analyze the concept to include definitions, characteristics, and perspective or points of view.
 Include a second theory, model, or framework to compare and/or contrast.
 Ensure that your discussion of the concept is relevant to the practice situation.
 Continue to develop the relationship of the concept to your health issue.

-- D. Application of Research on the Nursing Issue and Related Concept to the Real Life Situation - Set the stage and describe who you interviewed and why.
+D. Application of Research on the Health Issue and Related Concept to the Real Life Situation 10 Set the stage and describe who you interviewed and why.
 Include a summary of your interview.
-Interview questions, responses, and some direct quotes are to be included in an appendix. - Discuss how the research and literature you previously reviewed on the health issue and the concept are relevant to the real life situation.
-Explain how the literature relates, supports, or refutes issues within this situation. - Discuss how knowledge you have learned about the topic and the concept give direction to, or influence your nursing practice.
-Use specific examples. - Discuss how what you have learned is important to nursing practice in general. - 6 E. Conclusion

-What conclusions can you draw from this paper?
+Interview questions, responses, and some direct quotes are to be included in an appendix.
+20 Discuss how the research and literature you previously reviewed on the health issue and the concept are relevant to the real life situation.
+Explain how the literature relates, supports, or refutes issues within this situation.
+9 Discuss how the knowledge you have gained about the topic and the concept could influence your nursing practice.
+Be specific.
+6 E. Conclusion What conclusions can you draw from this paper?
 Was your perspective supported or not?
 Summarize key ideas explored and developed.

-F. APA Formatting and Style

-- 1. Reference list (3)

-At least 10 academic references, 6 of these must be research studies

-- 2. Citations in text (2)
+20 F. APA Formatting and Style 1.
+Reference list At least 10 academic references (other than dictionaries and textbooks), 6 of these must be research studies 2.
+Citations in text (2) Headings (1) Paragraphs (5)Academic voice: cohesive organization of ideas, smooth, orderly, clear, concise (5) Sentence structure, grammar (3)

-- 3. Headings (1)

-- 4. Paragraphs (5)

-- 5. Academic voice: cohesive organization of ideas, smooth, orderly, clear, concise (5)

-- 6. Sentence structure, grammar (3)

-- 7. Spelling, punctuation (1)
+7. Spelling, punctuation

-C. Oral Examination: 30% of total mark
+4. Oral Examination: 30% of total mark

-- 1. The oral problem-solving examination will be held Week 17.
-A specific date and time will be assigned later in the term. - 2.
-Questions to be used during the actual oral exam will be reviewed at the end of each PBL situation.
-This will provide you opportunity to practice the questions and review your responses with the tutor. - 3.
-Examination questions are listed in Appendix D and the marking format is in Appendix E. You will be asked 4 of the 6 questions during the exam. - 4.
-The oral problem-solving exam is 30% of the final course mark.
+- The oral problem-solving examination will be held Week 17.
+All students will be tested on the same date.
+A schedule of randomly assigned times for the exam will be sent to all students week 12. - Exam questions will be reviewed at the end of each PBL situation.
+This will provide you opportunity to practice the questions and review your responses with the tutor. - Examination questions are listed in Appendix D and the marking format is in Appendix E.